cwru-courses/csds440-f23-6/Assignments/HW4.md

 6. Consider a neural network with a single hidden layer with sigmoid activation functions and a single output unit also with a sigmoid activation, and fixed weights.
 Show that there exists an equivalent network, which computes exactly the same function, where the hidden unit activations are the $\tanh$ function shown in class, and the output unit still has a sigmoid activation.
 (10 points)

 Answer:

+To show that there exists an equivalent network where the hidden unit activations are the hyperbolic tangent (tanh) function while the output unit still has a sigmoid activation, we'll first establish the relationship between sigmoid and tanh activations and then demonstrate the equivalence.

+1. **Sigmoid Activation Function:** The sigmoid activation function, denoted as σ(x), is given by:

+   σ(x) = 1 / (1 + e^(-x))

+2. **Tanh Activation Function:** The tanh activation function, denoted as tanh(x), is given by:

+   tanh(x) = (e^(x) - e^(-x)) / (e^(x) + e^(-x))

+Now, let's consider the transformation that will allow us to replace sigmoid activations in the hidden layer with tanh activations while keeping the overall behavior of the network the same:

+We know that:

+σ(x) = 2σ(2x) - 1

+This relationship allows us to express the sigmoid function in terms of tanh:

+σ(x) = 2 * (1 / (1 + e^(-2x))) - 1
+σ(x) = 2 * (1 / (1 + e^(-2x))) - (1 + 1)
+σ(x) = 2 / (1 + e^(-2x)) - 1

+Now, we can replace the sigmoid activations in the hidden layer with equivalent tanh activations:

+- Sigmoid activation in the hidden layer: σ(x)
+- Equivalent tanh activation in the hidden layer: 2 * tanh(2x) - 1

+The output unit continues to use the sigmoid activation function as before.

+Therefore, you can replace the sigmoid activations in the hidden layer with tanh activations using the transformation described above, and the network will compute exactly the same function.
+This is possible because the sigmoid and tanh activations have similar S-shaped curves, and the transformation preserves the overall behavior of the network while changing the activation function in the hidden layer.

 7. Draw an artificial neural network structure which can perfectly classify the examples shown in the table below.
 Treat attributes as continuous.
 Show all of the weights on the edges.
 For this problem, assume that the activation functions are sign functions instead of sigmoids.
 Propagate each example through your network and show that the classification is indeed correct.
 (10 points)